hasan040/Rice-Leaf-Disease-Detection/README.md

 # Rice-Leaf-Disease-Detection
 It's CNN based project.
-Two datasets have been used for transfer learning.
+Two stage training has been used.